-The History of Burger King and its First 10 Miami Locations
+The History of Burger King and the First 10 Locations

-I would also like to assume that you know that Burger King has been headquartered in Miami since 1959 and that it was initially called Insta-Burger King when it was founded in Jacksonville, FL, in 1953.
+I would also like to assume that you know that Burger King has been headquartered in Miami since 1959 and that it was initially called Insta-Burger King when it was founded in Jacksonville, FL 1953.

 Burger King #2 in Miami, now La Palma restaurant